Working from home is the new normal for many companies, and it will continue to be after the COVID-19 pandemic passes.

 1. Be empathetic.

 With many remote workers caring for small children or elderly parents, collaborating with those workers requires a more tailored approach by leaders than when employees were all in one office.
-It’s safe to say that everything is a little more personal in a remote environment, whether you are working as an injury attorney or as an accountant.
+It’s safe to say that everything is a little more personal in a remote environment, whether you are working as an attorney or as an accountant.
 Everything is a little more personal in a remote environment.
 Everyone’s environment and circumstances are different, and remote work has a way of magnifying those differences.
 Collaborate with remote workers to customize work schedules and structures.
 Recalibrate new expectations; how do those align with the employees’ responsibilities at home?

 2. Reinforce the core values.